JamesSkemp/words/content/post/two-things-re-the-today-show.md

 +++
-title = "Two things re: the Today show" summary = "Two comments on this morning's Today show; two points that should be cleared up." draft = false comments = true date = "2007-03-03T08:21:00-06:00"
+title = "Two things re: the Today show" description = "Two comments on this morning's Today show; two points that should be cleared up." draft = false comments = true date = "2007-03-03T08:21:00-06:00"